 Jen Schlosser began serving the Forest Hills School District as a 5th grade teacher at Summit Elementary in 1994 where she taught until her daughter was born.
 At that time she made a career shift and began to work from home, as a mom, as well as an educational consultant for North East Foundation for Children – teaching both the Forest Hills School teachers and others across the country, the power and process of Responsive Classroom - a school-wide initiative that teaches children social skills through the academics.
 Her passion for this school district only grew as her children became school aged.
 When they began attending Wilson Elementary, Jen immediately became involved in all aspects of their “school life” and the Forest Hills community as a whole.
 Working in the buildings as a volunteer in a variety of roles, as well as sitting on numerous district-wide committees.

 Currently serving as the Turpin High School PTO President and as a chairperson of Turpin's After-Prom, Jen has a heart for service and specifically in showing children that authentic service leadership is about more than only one’s ability to give financially.
 She loves to help students and families realize that they can be a part of meaningful change when working as a combined group with a common goal.
-She and her husband Brian have 2 children: a daughter who is a Turpin graduate, now attending The University of Kentucky as a freshman, and a son who is a sophomore at Turpin.
+She and her husband Brian have 2 children: a daughter who is a Turpin graduate, now attending The University of Kentucky as a sophomore, and a son who is a junior at Turpin.